faenrandir/a_careful_examination/documents/polygamy/eternity_only_sealings.md

 > While there the strongest affection sprang up between the Prophet Joseph and Mr. Sayers.
 The latter not attaching much importance to the/ theory of a future life insisted that his wife Ruth/ should be sealed to the Prophet for eternity, as he himself should only claim [page2—the first 3 lines of which are written over illegible erasures] her in this life.
 She was/ accordingly the sealed to the Prophet in Emma Smith’s presence and thus were became numbered among the Prophets plural wives.
 She however though she/ continued to live with Mr. Sayers / remained with her husband until his death.

 From Andrew Jenson Papers [ca. 1871–1942], LDS Archives [as cited by Hales](https://josephsmithspolygamy.org/plural-wives-overview/ruth-vose/#link_ajs-fn-id_7-5666).
 "It appears that the documents in these folders were used to compile Jenson’s 1887 Historical Record article on plural marriage.
-See Joseph F. Smith affidavit books, LDS Archives, 1:9 for date of this sealing 'February A.D.
-1843.'
-However the affidavit states that the sealing was performed by Hyrum Smith, which is unlikely because Hyrum did not accept plural marriage until May of that year."

 Dan Vogel [has noted](https://josephsmithspolygamy.org/hales-vogel-1-facebook-exchanges/) that in this documentation it was apparently Edward Sayers who suggested the eternity sealing, so caution should be taken in extrapolating this to all the other polyandrous marriages.